gpeterson406/Greenwood_Book/_book/01-preface.md

 statistics course, it presumes that you have had an introductory statistics course.
-There are now many different varieties of introductory statistics from traditional, formula-based courses (called "consensus" curriculum courses) to more modern, compute-intensive courses that use randomization ideas to try to enhance learning of basic statistical methods.
+There are now many different varieties of introductory statistics from traditional, formula-based courses (called "consensus" curriculum courses) to more modern, computational-intensive courses that use randomization ideas to try to enhance learning of basic statistical methods.
 We are not going to presume that you have had a particular "flavor" of introductory statistics or that you had your introductory statistics out of a particular text, just that you have had a course that tried to introduce you to the basic terminology and ideas underpinning statistical reasoning.
-We would expect that you are familiar with the logic (or sometimes illogic) of hypothesis testing including null and alternative hypothesis and confidence interval construction and interpretation and that you have seen all of this in a couple of basic situations.
+We would expect that you are familiar with the logic (or sometimes illogic) of hypothesis testing including null and alternative hypothesis \index{hypothesis testing} and confidence interval construction and interpretation and that you have seen all of this in a couple of basic situations.
 We start with a review of these ideas in one and two group situations with a quantitative response, something that you should have seen before.